maanasvi999/RandomForestClassifier/README.md

 # RandomForestClassifier
+The aim of this project is to understand Random Forest Classification Algorithm.
-Using Random Forest Classification Algorithm to get the best suitable crop for a give set of soil and surrounding settings parameters.
+Using the algorithm to get the best suitable crop for a given set of soil parameters and surrounding settings parameters.
-Hence, a Crop Recommendation system.
+Hence, a Crop Recommendation System Project using Random Forest Classifier.

+We also compare the accuracy of models developed using Decision Tree and Random Forest Classifier.